+In Section 1 of this protocol, artificial elongation complexes are created by annealing a synthetic template strand DNA oligonucleotide to an RNA oligonucleotide that is complementary at its 3’-end to approximately 9 nucleotides of the template strand DNA.
+Pol II is then loaded onto the DNA:RNA duplex.
+The elongation complex is then completed by addition of a partially complementary, nontemplate strand DNA oligonucleotide that is labeled with biotin at its 3’-end (Figs. 1 and 2A).
+The RNA oligonucleotide is extended by Pol II in these elongation complexes to make radiolabeled transcripts of defined length and sequence upon addition of appropriate combinations of radiolabeled nucleotides.
+In addition, using a combination of washes to remove unincorporated nucleotides and further addition of different combinations of nucleotides, one can “walk” Pol II to different positions along the DNA template and synthesize RNA of defined lengths.
+RNA is then purified and subjected to electrophoresis in denaturing urea-PAGE gels.
+In Section 2 of the protocol, artificial elongation complexes are used to analyze cotranscriptional RNA capping.
+The example presented measures the effect of TFIIH-dependent phosphorylation of the Pol II CTD on cotranscriptional RNA capping.
+In this experiment, we measure the extent of cotranscriptional capping as a function of capping enzyme concentration (5, 15 and 45 ng per reaction) and time (1, 2 and 4 min).

 PROTOCOL:

 Assembly of artificial elongation complexes and Pol II walking

-As illustrated in Fig. 1, artificial elongation complexes are created by annealing a synthetic biotinylated non-template strand DNA oligonucleotide to an RNA oligonucleotide complementary at its 3’-end to approximately 9 nucleotides of the template strand DNA, loading Pol II onto the DNA:RNA duplex, and completing the elongation complex by addition of a partially complementary nontemplate strand DNA oligonucleotide.
-The RNA oligonucleotide is extended by Pol II in these elongation complexes to make radiolabeled transcripts of defined length and sequence upon addition of appropriate combinations of radiolabeled nucleotides.
-In addition, using a combination of washes to remove unincorporated nucleotides and further addition of different combinations of nucleotides, one can “walk” Pol II to different positions along the DNA template and synthesize RNA of defined lengths.
-RNA is then purified and subjected to electrophoresis in denaturing urea-PAGE gels (Section 2).

 Immobilize 1 nmole of non-template DNA oligo containing a 3’ biotin molecule on magnetic beads.

-NOTE: All oligo sequences used in this protocol are provided in Table 8.
+NOTE: All oligo sequences used in this protocol are provided in Table 1.
 RNA oligos are synthesized with 5’-triphosphate modifications.

-Add 200 µl of magnetic beads (10 mg/mL) to a low-protein binding 1.5 mL tube then place on a magnetic rack for 2 minutes.
+Add 200 µL of magnetic beads (10 mg/mL) to a low-protein binding 1.5 mL tube then place on a magnetic rack for 2 min.

-While tube is in magnetic rack, remove buffer without disturbing beads.
-To wash beads, remove tube from rack, add 1 mL of 5 mM Tris-Cl pH 7.5, 0.5 mM EDTA, 1 M NaCl, return tube to rack, and remove the wash solution after 2 minutes.
+While tube is in magnetic rack, remove liquid from tube without disturbing beads.
+To wash beads, remove tube from rack, add 1 mL of 5 mM Tris-HCl pH 7.5, 0.5 mM EDTA, 1 M NaCl, return tube to rack, and remove the wash solution after 2 min.

-Repeat washes 2 more times using 200 µl of the same buffer.
+Repeat washes 2 more times using 200 µL of the same buffer.

-Resuspend magnetic beads in 400 µl of 10 mM Tris-Cl pH 7.5, 1 mM EDTA, 2 M NaCl, buffer then mix with 380 µl of H2O and 20 µl of 10 µM Non-template biotinylated DNA oligo.
+Resuspend magnetic beads in 400 µL of 10 mM Tris-HCl pH 7.5, 1 mM EDTA, 2 M NaCl, buffer then mix with 380 µL of H2O and 20 µL of 10 µM non-template biotinylated DNA oligo.

-Place tube on a nutator and incubate for 30 minutes at room temperature.
+Place tube on a nutator and incubate for 30 min at room temperature.

-Wash immobilized template 3 times with 200 µl of 5 mM Tris-Cl pH 7.5, 0.5 mM EDTA, 1 M NaCl, then 3 times with 200 µl of 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/ml bovine serum albumin.
+Wash immobilized non-template template DNA oligo 3 times with 200 µL of 5 mM Tris-HCl pH 7.5, 0.5 mM EDTA, 1 M NaCl, then 3 times with 200 µL of 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/mL bovine serum albumin.

 Leave tube overnight at 4 °C to finish blocking beads with BSA.

-Next day resuspend tubes in 200 µl of 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/ml bovine serum albumin and transfer to a new tube.
+Next day resuspend tubes in 200 µL of 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/mL bovine serum albumin and transfer to a new tube.
 For this DNA template, final concentration is approximately 5 µM.

 NOTE: Incubation time and oligo concentration need to be empirically determined for each biotinylated DNA oligo.